WasabiThumb/minimessage-js/README.md

 ## Translations
 Translations can be registered, which will take effect when [rendering to HTML](#html-rendering).
-You can add your own translations, or optionally require the [vanilla translations](https://www.npmjs.com/package/@minimessage-js/translations)
+You can add your own translations or optionally require the [vanilla translations](https://www.npmjs.com/package/@minimessage-js/translations)
 (warning: it's quite big).

 ```js